Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/loading_card_pictures.md

 candidate URLs.
 This list is managed by CardPictureToLoad and is built in two steps.

 First, CardPictureToLoad::extractSetsSorted() collects all sets the card has printings in and sorts them by set priority.
-Unless the user disabled per-printing art ("Override all card art with personal preference"), the set that matches the requested printing's provider ID is moved to the front, so the exact printing is always attempted first.
+Unless the user disabled per-printing art ("Override all card art with personal set preference (Pre-ProviderID change behavior)"), the set that matches the requested printing's provider ID is moved to the front, so the exact printing is always attempted first.

 For each set, CardPictureToLoad::populateSetUrls() builds an ordered URL list: